Geospatial Lineage Fundamentals & Architecture

 2. Processing & Transformation Layer

 Every spatial operation—buffering, clipping, reprojection, mosaicking, or machine learning inference—must emit a structured transformation record.
 The Transformation Logging Standards define how to capture algorithmic parameters, tolerance thresholds, and software environment snapshots.
-For example, a raster resampling operation should log whether nearest-neighbor, bilinear, or cubic convolution was applied, alongside the exact version of the underlying C++/Python library.
+For example, a raster resampling operation should log whether nearest-neighbor, bilinear, or cubic convolution was applied, alongside the exact version of the underlying library.

 This layer also handles lineage branching, where a single input dataset spawns multiple derivative products.
 Branching requires explicit parent-child relationship mapping to prevent lineage fragmentation.
 Modern pipelines use directed acyclic graphs (DAGs) to represent these relationships, ensuring that downstream consumers can trace any output back to its exact input state and processing configuration.